rgayler/fa_sim_cal/manuscripts/README.md

 # Manuscripts

-Store manuscripts here, one directory per manuscript.
+Store manuscripts here, in one directory per manuscript.
+Use a package like *bookdown* or *rticles* to create the manuscript.
-Use the Rstudio 'New R markdown' dialog to start the manuscript from a template.
+For example, use the Rstudio 'New R markdown' dialog to start the manuscript from an *rticles* template.
 This will create the directory for the manuscript and populate it with relevant files.

 Symlink the manuscript output file into the docs directory